 Businesses and marketing firms understand that bad advertising effects can destroy market share.
-The goal of advertising is obvious, to heighten engagement, increase online / in-store traffic, improve profits, and take over more market share.
-Many times, advertising campaigns miss their intended mark.
-Instead end up evolving throughout time based on social feedback, growth or decline in sales numbers.
-When designing a strategy, it’s imperative to look at what type of traffic you would like to generate.
-Secondarily, how your organization is going to measure the impact of your marketing.
+The goal of advertising is obvious.
+It should heighten engagement, increase online / in-store traffic, improve profits, increase brand recognition and increase market share.
+However, advertising campaigns can miss the mark and instead lead to a decline in sales numbers.

 A form of bad advertising effect is “False Advertising”.
-It’s when business’ use of baseless, misleading, or dishonest content to market or promote products/services.
-No marketing team is perfect and mistakes can occur.
-When paired with deliberate ignorance and possible intent to appear clever in the eyes of the public.
-Some advertisements miss the point and instead leave a sour taste in the mouths of consumers.
-Over time, negative ads can lead to prejudice from everyday people.
+This is when a business uses a baseless, misleading, or dishonest content to market or promote products/services.
+No marketing team is perfect and mistakes can occur, but when paired with deliberate ignorance and possible intent to appear clever in the eyes of the public, the result is false advertising.
+Some advertisements miss the point by misleading their audience and in turn leaving a sour taste in the mouths of consumers.
+Over time, negative ads can lead to biases about brands by everyday people.

-Consumers choose which products to steer away from, typically due to association with a negative brand image.
-Sales will immediately suffer and it will take exponential amounts of resources to draw customers back into your reach.
+Consumers will choose which products to steer away from, and typically this consumer behavior is due to the association with a negative brand image campaign.
+Sales will immediately suffer and it will take large amounts of resources to draw those customers back into your reach.

 The PR nightmare ad for Dove:

-One example of this problem can be directly linked to Dove with an ad they released back in October of 2017 on its Facebook page.
+One example of bad advertisement can be directly linked to the Dove company with the ad they released back in October of 2017 on its Facebook page.
 The ad featured a black woman removing her shirt, which was similar to her skin tone.
-Only to then reveal that she morphed into a white woman, who coincidentally was wearing a shirt just like her skin tone.
+Only to then reveal that she morphed into a white woman, who was also wearing a shirt just like her skin tone.
 The Dove ad, in essence, focused on how its soap can clean a “dirty” black person into whiteness.
-Social and national media focused on the racist overtones of the ad, after the post went viral for all the wrong reasons.
+Social and national media focused on the racist overtones of the ad after the post went viral for all the wrong reasons.

-After much criticism, Dove removed the ad and apologized, saying, “In an image we posted this week, we missed the mark in thoughtfully representing women of color and we deeply regret the offense that it has caused”.
+After a lot of negative feedback from consumers, the Dove company removed the ad and apologized.
+They said “In an image, we posted this week, we missed the mark in thoughtfully representing women of color and we deeply regret the offense that it has caused.”

-All in all, bad advertising can do more harm than good for your brand.
-Agencies out there that claim that their cookie cutter approach is effective, but at Amped, we don’t bake cookies.
-We take a unique psychological approach to engage your potential consumers.
-While we work with you on how we progressively increase your market share.
+All in all, bad advertising campaigns can do more harm than good for your brand.
+Agencies out there that claim that their cookie cutter approach is effective, can miss the mark and produce bad advertisements.
+Amped on the other hand will effectively produce a high-quality well-developed ad.
+We take a uniquely psychological approach to engage your potential consumers in a positive way.
+We also work with you on how to aggressively increase your market share and brand image.